dellagustin/gitcoin-enterprise/README.md

 1. Someone who wants to delegate a task funds this task
 2. Someone who solves this task receives the reward / funding aka. bounty

-For legal simplification GitCoin Enterprise - for the time being - can not use a crypto currency / e.g. ERC20 token (which could easily be traded for "real" money) but just an enterprise-internal GitCoin Enterprise Coin which is only meant to optimize **Peer To Peer Collaboration**.
+For legal simplification GitCoin Enterprise - for the time being - can not use a crypto currency / e.g. ERC20 token (which could easily be traded for "real" money) but just an enterprise-internal Coin which is only meant to optimize **Peer To Peer Collaboration**.
+You can call it **Collaboration Token**.

 A playground to explore the features can be found [here](https://gitcoin-enterprise.org).